Aliases for H2AFB2 Gene

 GeneCards Summary for H2AFB2 Gene

-H2AFB2 (H2A Histone Family, Member B2) is a Protein Coding gene.
-Among its related pathways are RNA Polymerase I Promoter Opening.
+H2AFB2 (H2A Histone Family Member B2) is a Protein Coding gene.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 GO annotations related to this gene include protein heterodimerization activity.
-An important paralog of this gene is H2AFB3.
+An important paralog of this gene is H2AFB1.

 UniProtKB/Swiss-Prot for H2AFB2 Gene